jessp01/jam/README.md

 # What is JaM?

 JaM is a PHP monitoring system that supports storing PHP errors (events) into different storage backends.

-The events can be later retrieved from backends that support retrieval.
+The events can later be retrieved from backends that implement PHP_AWARE_GET_FUNC().

 # How does it work?